bjd2385/threatstack-rule-manager/README.md

 $ docker compose up --build -d
 ```
 to start the app with default settings.
 The `backend` service typically takes <10s to build, while the frontend, React-based application can run for several minutes while all modules are installed the first time.

+Be sure to comment-out `services.backend.volumes` if you're not running this application for testing purposes.